Filip1010/Personal-Webpage/README.md

 - Prominent display of professional background for emphasis and credibility.
 - Innovative use of HTML5 canvas to create visually striking effects in the "approaches" section.
 - Seamless adaptability across all devices, ensuring optimal viewing experience for every user. and many more, including code architecture and reusability
+- Features testimonials from clients I’ve worked with , and their raitings.

 This webpage will show my all projects in one, technologies I use, and APIs I’ve worked with.